Carrasco International Airport: Accidents and incidents

-General Cesáreo Berisso Air Base
+General Cesáreo Berisso Air Force Base

-The General Cesareo Berisso Air Base is a base of the Uruguayan Air Force.
+The General Cesareo Berisso Air Force Base is a base of the Uruguayan Air Force.
 It shares runways with the Carrasco International Airport.
 Most of its facilities are located just east of the old civilian terminal.
 It is named in honor of Cesáreo L. Berisso, a pioneer of Uruguayan aviation.

 Air Brigade I

 Air Brigade I, one of the three brigades of the Uruguayan Air Force, is stationed at the base.
 It was created as Aeronáutica n.º 1 in April 1936, when it was assigned 8 Potez 25 fighter aircraft.

 Air Brigade I comprises three units: